 Which idea should you prioritize in your roadmap?
 Should you have an endless Socratic debate in your next roadmap meeting?
 If you use speed and accuracy as your criteria for judging ideas, there should be no debate here.
 Idea 2 clearly satisfies the need faster and more accurately because it is automatic and instantaneous and if the algorithm is good enough it will be accurate.

 Want to see how these two product ideas compare?
 Learn more in our online course.

 The Benefit: Ditch the Debates and Align Your Team with Less Risk

-Jobs-to-be-Done provides you with clear, objective criteria to generate and identify the best product ideas so you can end debates and build features your customers actually need and want.
+Jobs to be Done provides you with clear, objective criteria to generate and identify the best product ideas so you can end debates, avoid innovation pitfalls and build features your customers actually need and want.
 JTBD helps align your team with your customers and helps you get faster executive approval on your product roadmap.

-Quick Review: To identify the best feature ideas, determine the JTBD and the steps, quantify the unmet needs in JTBD and segment customers, finally analyze and calculate the competitive speed & accuracy baseline for each of the unmet needs.
+Quick Review: To identify the best product feature ideas, determine the JTBD and the steps, quantify the unmet needs in JTBD and segment customers, and finally analyze and calculate the competitive speed and accuracy baseline for each of the unmet needs.
 Then you are ready to use the unmet needs to quickly generate and judge the best product feature ideas.